AntonRiab/ngx_pgcopy/README.md

 `ngx_pgcopy` is module that allows `nginx` to communicate directly with `PostgreSQL` database with [sql-COPY query](http://www.postgresql.org/docs/9.5/static/sql-copy.html).

 Support
-- HTTP Authentication Basic.
 - PUT and POST body loader.
 - Supported "SELECT" inside in request "COPY TO".
+- HTTP Authentication Basic is transparent to PostgreSQL database connection authentication.

 Response is generated from COPY formats.

 Status
 ===============
-Current version **In develop** on nginx 1.9.4.
+In develop on nginx 1.9.4.
+This module is a full featured and work prototype.

 Configuration directives